 Step 4: Focus on Quantity

 Now that you know what items you absolutely have to pack, it’s time to determine how much of them you actually need.
 Think about how much makeup you apply and how long you’ll be gone on your trip.

 Have you ever paid attention to how much foundation you use?
-You many only need to take a few drops.
-Likewise, a travel-size lip gloss or mascara may suffice the duration of your trip.
+You may only need to take a few drops.
+Likewise, a travel-size lip gloss or mascara may suffice for the duration of your trip.

 Start by looking at the length of your trip.
 Make note of how much product you use for the duration of that time.
 Now that you know what items you absolutely have to pack, it’s time to determine how much of them you actually need.

 TRAVEL BEAUTY TIP: Instead of packing full-size eyebrow pencils or lip liners, see if you have any half-used products lying around.
 They’ll take up less space!

 Now it’s time to start the downsizing process.
 Choose appropriate travel containers like these and these and look for travel-size makeup products.
 Holiday sets or “gifts with purchase” are perfect to save and use for travel!